VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceControl/VoiceControl.md

 Adds additional commands over graphical UI to control a phone by voice commands.
 A user of Voice Control can see, but can't touch their phone, as a result he can pronounce commands lite "select Pepperoni", "tap purchase" or "close screen". iPhone recognises speech, convert it to text and links command to elements' description.

+Voice Control is a feature that allows to operate devices by the use of voice.

+It may be perceived as a complex case of Switch Control with a much wider range of commands possible to send.

+## Voice Control similarities to Switch Control

+## System's localisation

+## Trying out Voice Control

+## Adapting applications

+## Naming guidelines

+## Use of synonyms

 @Comment {
     https://www.apple.com/macos/big-sur/docs/Voice_Control_Tech_Brief_Sept_2019.pdf
 }